Animal Adaptations Topic Covered

 - The body color of the black-footed ferret is an adaptation for self-protection.
-The black-footed ferret is hard to find if they are stationary because their body color blends in with the environment.
+The black-footed ferret is hard to find if they are stationary because its body color blends in with the environment.

-- Their sharp claws and strong jaw help them to attack and hold onto its prey.
+- Their sharp claws and strong jaw help them to attack and hold onto their prey.

 - Black-footed ferrets have slender bodies with sharp claws and teeth that can dig away the dirt.
 They have many burrows, which helps them to escape very easily when a predator is attacking them.

-- The acute sense of smell helps Black-footed ferret to sniff out prey hiding in burrows.
+- The acute sense of smell helps the Black-footed ferret to sniff out prey hiding in burrows.

 How Have Coyote Adapted to the Grassland?

-- Coyote’s also has an amazing speed (up to 40 miles per hour) to escape predators and catch the prey.
+- Coyotes also have an amazing speed (up to 40 miles per hour) to escape predators and catch their prey.